- What is Africa?

 - Africa hosts a huge diversity in ethnicity, culture and language.
 It was colonized by European countries in the late 19th century.
 The modern states of Africa have emerged after the decolonization process of the 20th century.
 The African countries were partly formed during the African Lodge in 1881-1914.

 - The name of Africa is inspired by the name of the tribes called “Afri” or “Africani” who first set foot on the Carthaginian Romans.
 Although this name is thought to be used to describe the local Libyan tribes, it is often associated with aphorus, or powder word, used in Phoenician.
 But according to a hypothesis made in 1981, it comes from the Berber word, which means “camel”.
 The same word is the original name Yafran (or Ifrane) found in northwestern Libya, also named for the Banu Ifran tribe around Tripoli and Algeria.

 - While under Roman rule, Carthage was today the capital of the African Pronconsularis province around the coastal areas of Libya.
-The Latin last element “-ica” is used to describe a field.
+The Latinabout the missing element deep inside earths core.” > last element “-ica” is used to describe a field.